 By this point many of you are probably wondering why I am writing about debt when the issue is leaving China.
 My answer is very simple: once the news gets out that you will be leaving China, alleged creditors will come out of the woodwork.
 Chinese tax authorities will come up with taxes you allegedly owe.
 Your Chinese landlord will explain why you owe it way more than you thought you did.
 Your Chinese suppliers will send you bills for items they never actually gave you.
 Your China employees will demand all sorts of severance.
 I am not saying these sorts of things always happen, but I am saying they almost invariably do and you need to be prepared for it.

 What about just shutting down in the middle of the night and walking away, never to return?
 That is always possible, but that itself comes with its own risks and it virtually never makes sense unless you are 100% certain neither your company nor anyone who can be relatively easily identified with your company will be doing business with China ever again or find itself in China ever again.
 As someone who has twice in his life been in an airplane that had to land somewhere other than its intended destination –I once spent four unplanned January days in Magadan, Russia, when the city had essentially no fuel for heat — you should also be 100% sure you will never involuntary find yourself in the PRC.
-See also A China WFOE Shutdown, Baltimore Colts Style.
+See also How to Do Business in China Without Going to Prison.

 In a similar vein, we have also written previously on why you must prepare well in advance for terminating your China supplier.
 And by plan in advance, I mean you need to secure your molds and all product for which you have already paid before you do anything that might tip off your China supplier regarding your plan to start manufacturing elsewhere.